ekspla/micropython_aioble_examples/nus_modem_full_ver/README.md

 ### Linux/Bumble Backend

-The parameters were easily changed as followings.
+In contrast to BlueZ backend, the parameters were easily changed as followings with the Bumble backend.
 ``` Python
 backend = client._backend
 mtu_size = await backend._peer.request_mtu(209)